Nicklason/node-select-properties/README.md

 This module works the same way as mongoose's [select](http://mongoosejs.com/docs/queries.html) function, only difference is that you give it the result, and then give it the fields you want selected.

-*This is just the reason to why I've made the module, you can use it to solve your own problems!*
+*This is the reason to why I've made this module, but you can use it to solve your own problems!*

 It can be used